 The Eaton Bray Parish Council is responsible for community centres, arts and leisure facilities, parks and play areas, public conveniences and other services within Eaton Bray, and have a right to be notified about planning applications in the area.

-The next Eaton Bray Parish Council Meeting is scheduled for Monday 9th November 2020 at the Coffee Tavern, 7:30pm.
-The Parish Council AGM will also be held on this date at 7:00pm.
+The next Eaton Bray Parish Council Meeting is scheduled for Monday 7th December 2020 at the Coffee Tavern, 7:30pm.
+This will be the Annual Meeting of the Parish Council (AGM).

 Parish Council Meeting Documents